A Brief History

 As can be imagined, killing the Danish king’s sister among other notable Danes might not necessarily result in a Viking monarch just turning the other cheek.
 Instead, this king, Sweyn I Forkbeard, conducted further raids against the English over the next decade culminating in an invasion that oddly enough occurred almost exactly 1,000 years ago in 1013.
 In fact, Sweyn’s invasion was so successful that he managed to force Æthelred into exile in Normandy, while Sweyn was crowned King of England on Christmas Day of 1013.
 Sweyn died just five weeks later in February of 1014. Æthelred then returned for a short second reign, dying in 1016.
 In that same year, Sweyn’s son, Cnut the Great would reconquer England for the Danes and rule a northern empire that included England, Denmark, and Norway.
 Thus, Æthelred’s attempt to purge England of Danes was a failure that only invited more intense Danish incursions on English soil.

 Questions for students (and subscribers): Was Æthelred justified in his attempted purge of Danes from England?
 Why or why not?
 Please let us know in the comments section below this article.

 For more on the above incident in the broader context of English history, please check out the following book:

 Tout, T. F. (Thomas Frederick).
 An Advanced History of Great Britain From the Earliest Times to the Death of Queen Victoria: With 63 Maps and Plans, by F.T.
 Tout … (1909).
 Cornell University Library, 2009.

-The featured image in this article, a gold mancus of Æthelred wearing armour, 1003–1006, photographed at the British Museum by PHGCOM, has been released into the public domain by the copyright holder of this work.
-This applies worldwide.
+The featured image in this article, a gold mancus of Æthelred wearing armour, 1003–1006, photographed at the British Museum by PHGCOM, has been released into the public domain by the copyright holder of this work worldwide.